Awards and Distinctions

 George Herbert Mead Award

-The George Herbert Mead Award Committee is given annually to recognise a scholar’s contribution to the field of symbolic interactionism.
+The George Herbert Mead Award Committee is given annually to recognize a scholar’s career contribution to the field of symbolic interactionism.
 Decisions are made by a committee selected by the President of the Society.

 Mead award nominations should include a letter of nomination from a current member of SSSI, two letters of support, and a current CV.
 Nominators will be advised when the Award Committee has made a recommendation to the President, but the actual name will not be announced until the annual General Meeting and will subsequently be posted online.